-The Board finds the best evidence of market value contained in this record is the appraisal submitted by the appellant estimating the subject property had a market value of \$28,000 as of January 1, 2015.
-The subject property's final assessment reflects a market value of \$52,455, which is greater than the subject's appraised value.
-The board of review did not submit any evidence in support of the correct assessment of the subject property or to refute the value evidence submitted by the appellant.
+The appellant in this appeal submitted evidence in support of the contention that the subject property was not accurately assessed.
+The board of review did not submit any evidence in support of its assessment of the subject property as required by section 1910.40(a) of the rules of the Property Tax Appeal Board.
 86 Ill.Admin.Code §1910.40(a).
 Therefore, the board of review was found to be in default pursuant to section 1910.69(a) of the rules of the Property Tax Appeal Board.
 86 Ill.Admin.Code §1910.69(a).
-Based on this evidence, the Board finds a reduction in the subject's assessment is warranted.
+The Board has examined the information submitted by the appellant and finds that it supports a reduction in the assessed valuation of the subject property.

-However, the record shows the appellant appealed the subject's assessment directly to the Property Tax Appeal Board based on notice and application of the 1.0065 township equalization factor issued by the board of review.
+However, the record shows the appellant appealed the subject's assessment directly to the Property Tax Appeal Board based on notice and application of the 1.0065 township equalization factor issued by the board of review, which increased the subject's assessment from \$111,293 to \$115,567.
 Since the appeal was filed after notification of an equalization factor, the amount of relief that the Property Tax Appeal Board may grant is limited.
 Section 1910.60(a) of the rules of the Property Tax Appeal Board states in part: